 Which platform is best for my needs?
 Does my local core lab have this expertise?
 How do I prepare a sample library for the chosen platform?

 Vendor selection - More Options, More Questions...

-- Simply gathering price quotes is complicated.
-The many types of NGS platforms and projects, coupled with rapid expansion in both these areas, has made pricing difficult to standardize.
-A single vendor will quote its best price based on your project and on the platform available but is not compelled to educate you about more cost-effective approaches to another vendors or platforms.
-Gathering and comparing quotes, converting units of throughput, read length, coverage, turnaround, quality, and price can be daunting.
+- Simply gathering price quotes is complicated The many types of NGS platforms and projects, coupled with rapid expansion in both these areas, has made pricing difficult to standardize.
+A single vendor will quote its best price based on your project and on the platform available, but is not compelled to educate you about more cost-effective approaches with another vendors or platforms.
+Gathering and comparing quotes, converting units of throughput, read length, coverage, turnaround, quality and price can be daunting.

 Vendor selection questions that must be addressed:

-- What is the NGS platform best suited for my goals?
+- What NGS platform is best suited for my goals?

 - Does my local core facility excel at this?

 - Does another NGS sequencing facility have more expertise?

 - Do they currently have the capacity for my project?

 - Should I perform a pilot study first?